 Transform those overripe spotty bananas into the Best Vegan Banana Bread.
 Loaded with chocolate chips and chopped nuts, it's perfectly moist, sweet and flavorful, and it's quick and easy to make all in one bowl!

+Friends, my obsession with banana bread continues.
 Meet the Best Vegan Banana Bread.
 I made it and I loved it and now I am sharing it with you.

 And guess what?
 It is a super-duper delicious, flavourful and moist vegan banana bread and it is about to become your new favourite sliceable snack.